Research on Thin Film Photovoltaics

 Optimize Light Absorption and Light Scattering

-Simulate Charge Transport with Drift-Diffusion
+Simulate Charge Transport in Solar Cells

 Opto-Electrical Characterization of Solar Cells

 Paios performs a variety of measurements on thin film solar cells, including IV, TPV, TPC, CELIV, impedance spectroscopy, capacitance-voltage, charge extraction.
 Everything is measured automatically.
 Several experimental techniques are designed especially for perovskite solar cells, such as voltage preconditioning and measurement of the IV-curve hysteresis.

 Litos allows accelerated life tests on thin film solar cells.
 You can perform stress analysis at constant voltage, or current, with >10 sun equivalent illumination.
 Use Litos for maximum power point tracking in a highly-controlled experimental environment.
 In-situ UV-vis absorption for bleaching detection is also possible.